 Northstar is a Vail resort located near Truckee just north of Lake Tahoe.
-It’s one of the places we ski at regularly since it is accessible on the Vail Tahoe passes and is one of our top 3 favorite resorts in the Tahoe area.
+It’s one of the places we ski at regularly since it is accessible on the Vail Tahoe passes and is one of our top 4 favorite resorts in the Tahoe area.
 This review is based on 20+ visits during all different kinds of conditions early and mid-season.

 |Annual Snowfall||350 Claimed / 332 Actual: Rank 32|